-Next, we follow SAT~\cite{yang2019show} and adopt Fr\'{e}chet Inception Distance (FID)~\cite{heusel2017gans} to measure the distance between generated samples and target samples.
-We compute FID for horse to zebra translation and results compared with SAT, CycleGAN and UNIT are shown in Table~\ref{tab:fid}.
+Next, we follow SAT~\cite{yang2019show} and adopt FID~\cite{heusel2017gans} to measure the distance between generated samples and target samples.
+We compute FID for horse to zebra translation and the results compared with SAT, CycleGAN, DA-GAN, TransGaGa, and UNIT are shown in Table~\ref{tab:fid}.
 We observe that the proposed model achieves significantly better FID than all baselines.
 We note that SAT with attention has worse FID than SAT without attention, which means using attention might have a negative effect on FID because there might be some correlations between foreground and background in the target domain when computing FID.
-While we did not observe such negative effect on the proposed AttentionGAN.
+While we did not observe such a negative effect on AttentionGAN.
 Qualitative comparison with SAT is shown in Fig.~\ref{fig:attention_comparsion}.
 We observe that the proposed AttentionGAN achieves better results than SAT.

 Finally, we follow CycleGAN and adopt AMT score to evaluate the generated images on the map $\leftrightarrow$ aerial photo translation task.
-Participants were shown a sequence of pairs of images, one real photo or map and one fake generated by our method or exiting methods, and asked to click on the image they thought was real.
+Participants were shown a sequence of pairs of images, one real image and one fake generated by our method or exiting methods, and asked to click on the image they thought was real.
 Comparison results of both translation directions are shown in Table~\ref{tab:m2l_amt}.
 We observe that the proposed AttentionGAN generate the best results compared with the leading methods and can fool participants on around 1/3 of trials in both translation directions.